nicoleepp/JuliaCloud-AWS-State/README.md

 Services.s3(aws_config(), "GET", "/")
 ```

+Having functions defined for each service in this form does not take advantage multiple dispatch.
+In its current state there is no automated or documented steps to update the `Services.jl` file.
+If Amazon releases a new service, or updates the API for an existing service the process of updating `Services.jl` needs to be done manually.

-- High-Level Wrapper(s)
+#### High-Level Wrapper(s)
 These packages are much more simple to use as the end user only needs to know the operation they wish to perform.
+However these high-level packages are currently hand written, limited to certain AWS Services, are prone to errors and/or have limited functionality.

+To use a package such as [`AWSS3.jl`](https://github.com/JuliaCloud/AWSS3.jl), the end user only needs to know how to call the operation.

-e.g. [`ListBuckets`] operation on `AWS S3`
+e.g. `ListBuckets` operation on `AWS S3`
 ```julia
 using AWSCore

 s3_list_buckets()
 ```

-However, these high-level packages are currently hand written, limited to certain AWS Services, are prone to errors or limited functionality.

 ## Proposed Solution -- TODO

+### Low-Level
+- automate updating definitions for aws services

+### High-Level
+- create a new package similar to boto3 which allows for creating an AWS Service object and having its functions defined at a high level

 ## In Scope -- TODO